Vinayak2005917/CNN-based-Satellite-Image-Classifier-trained-on-EuroSat/README.md

 # Satellite Image Classification (EuroSAT)

 This project is a deep learning-based satellite image classifier trained on the EuroSAT dataset.
 It uses a custom CNN architecture to classify images into 10 land use and land cover classes.
-The project provides both a Streamlit web app (`main.py`) and a Jupyter notebook (`test.ipynb`) for experimentation and demonstration.
+The project provides both a Streamlit web app (`main.py` or `app.py`) and a Jupyter notebook (`test.ipynb`) for experimentation and demonstration.

 ## Project Structure

-- `main.py`: Streamlit app for interactive image classification and visualization.
+-  `app.py`: Streamlit app for interactive image classification and visualization.
 - `model.py`: Contains the CNN model definition (`CNN64x64`).
-- `test.ipynb`: Jupyter notebook for testing the model, running predictions, and visualizing results.
+- `train.ipynb`: Jupyter notebook for traing, tuning and testing the model, running predictions, and visualizing results.
 - `eurosat_cnn64x64.pth`: Pretrained model weights.
+- Note : Since the file is too big to upload on github you have to run the python notebook and create the file.
+Just run all the cells in order, Or download it from : `yet to added`
 - `requirements.txt`: Python dependencies.
-- `uploaded_image.jpg`: Example image for testing.

 ## Getting Started

+Go to : `yet to added`

 ### 1. Install Dependencies